Wrongful Dismissal Lawsuits: What You Need To Knowachkarlaw-admin

 Although employers have the right to terminate employees without cause for any (lawful) reason, if the employer fails to provide the employee with their legal entitlements upon termination, then s/he has been wrongfully dismissed.

-Where an employee is terminated for cause, s/he is not entitled to notice, pay in lieu of notice, or severance pay (if applicable).
+Where an employee is terminated for cause, they are not entitled to notice, pay in lieu of notice, or severance pay (if applicable).
 However, the bar to justify a termination for cause is extremely high.
 As such, if you have been terminated for cause but do not believe the level of misconduct justifies a termination, you may have been wrongfully dismissed.

 When Can I Sue for a Wrongful Dismissal?